In this guide, we look at the potential environmental impact of electric, gasoline/petrol, hybrid and hydrogen cars.

 Electric cars (especially larger models) running on a majority coal power grid, might emit the same or more emissions than most other cars right now

-A new electric car on mostly renewable energy and nuclear might emit 100 grams (per mile) – a 75% reduction.
+A new electric car on mostly renewable energy and nuclear might emit 100 grams (per mile) – a 75% reduction [and that’s including] upstream emissions used in the manufacturing of solar panels, wind turbines and the vehicles themselves.

-In Sweden, which has one of the world’s cleanest grids – the reduction could be up to 85%
+In Sweden, which has one of the world’s cleanest grids – the reduction [from average cars to electric cars] could be up to 85% (thehill.com)

-Fuel efficient hybrids beat both cars right now over a 10 year period.
+[But, fuel efficient hybrids beat both cars right now over a 10 year average lifespan period, and also a 12 year lifespan]

 There’s not as much data on hydrogen cars, but, considering they currently use a methane source like natural gas to produce the hydrogen, it’s unlikely they are as eco friendly as the most fuel efficient hybrids or mostly renewable/clean energy fed electric cars.